 - Calcium – 47 mg.
 This mineral forms strong bone tissues, but in excess, it is unhealthy for the guinea pigs.
 Swede has a lot of calcium, so feed this in moderation as we mentioned.

 - Magnesium – 6%.
-Magnesium prevents diabetes, heart problems, and it helps to make the bones stronger too.
+Magnesium prevents diabetes and heart problems.
+It helps to make the bones stronger too.

 - Potassium – 10%.
-This nutrient lowers the high blood pressure, keeps the density of the bone tissues, lowers the risks of getting a stroke, protects against loss of the muscle mass.
+This nutrient lowers the high blood pressure, keeps the density of the bone tissues, lowers the risks of getting a stroke, and protects against loss of muscle mass.

 - Manganese – 9%.
 This antioxidant is one of the strongest.
-It reduces the risk of almost all diseases, lessens the inflammations, and regulates the blood sugar as well.
+It reduces the risk of almost all diseases, lessens inflammations, and regulates blood sugar.

-- Kidney problems and gasses – the swede in excess can cause serious health problems for the guinea pig.
-For example, there is more risk of kidney stones formation due to oxalic acid.
-This acid is found in many plants and humans can eliminate it through the urine or stool.
-But, for your guinea pigs, this means more gasses or even kidney stones.
-The oxalic acid binds together with the calcium in foods, and this increases the health risks.
+- Kidney problems and gasses – Swede, in excess, can cause serious health problems for the guinea pig.
+There is more risk of kidney stone formation due to oxalic acid.
+Oxalic acid binds together with calcium in foods, and this increases health risks.

-- Urinary problems – swede also has calcium, the mineral that is not good for guinea pigs.
-Only for a brief period of time, the calcium is good for them – when they are young and growing.
-Calcium in excess increases the risk of kidney and bladder stones, painful urinating, infections and even bloody urine.
-The worst case scenario is renal failure (when the kidneys stop working).
+- Urinary problems – Swede has calcium.
+Calcium, in excess, increases the risk of kidney and bladder stones, painful urinating, infections, and even bloody urine.
+The worst-case scenario is renal failure when the kidneys stop working.

-- Bad digestion – the sugar in this veggie can affect the gut health in cavies.
-Since sugar isn’t well digested by the guinea pigs, it can cause painful digesting, gasses and flatulence, or loose stool and cramps.
+- Bad digestion – The sugar in this veggie can affect the gut health of cavies.
+Since sugar isn’t well digested by the guinea pigs, it can cause painful digestion, gasses and flatulence, or loose stool and cramps.